christianalfoni/flux-react-dispatcher/README.md

 ### Run test in terminal
 * Run `npm test`
-* Currently uses chrome, though you can use phantomJS
+* Currently uses phantomJS, though you can use chrome